What Is The #GetOutChallenge? New Viral Videos Inspired By The Movie ‘Get Out’

 — Anthony???? (@j20forlife1) March 8, 2017

-Now, social media has been overtaken by the #GetOutChallenge and people are busy posting their own videos all over Twitter, YouTube and even Instagram.
-On a scale of “Ice Bucket Challenge” to “Kylie Jenner Lip Challenge” the #GetOutChallenge probably ranks somewhere in the middle in terms of safety.
+Now, social media has been overtaken by the #GetOutChallenge and people are busy posting their own videos all over Twitter, YouTube, and even Instagram.
+On a scale of “Ice Bucket Challenge” to “Kylie Jenner Lip Challenge,” the #GetOutChallenge probably ranks somewhere in the middle in terms of safety.
 While the videos of people running and then abruptly changing direction are entertaining, what makes them even funnier are the failed attempts at the #GetOutChallenge.
 In some of the videos posted, the person trying to complete the #GetOutChallenge doesn’t quite make the turn and rather than running forward, they are having some pretty hilarious falls.
-Everyone likes a blooper video right?
+Everyone likes a blooper video, right?

 I’m dead???????????????????????? bruh got out of there #getoutchallenge pic.twitter.com/BbpI1DwO3T